ahdusTech/AI-Reels/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+Devops Part
+Kubernetes Files
+deployment.yaml: Defines how your application pods are deployed and managed in the cluster, including replicas and resource limits. service.yaml: Exposes your application to the external network using a LoadBalancer. hpa.yaml: Configures Horizontal Pod Autoscaler to automatically adjust the number of pods based on CPU or memory usage.
+Build and CI/CD Files
+cloudbuild.yaml: Configures Google Cloud Build to build the Docker image, push it to the container registry, and deploy it to GKE. gke-deploy.yml: GitHub Actions workflow to automate the build, push, and deployment process upon changes to the repository.